schipholgroup/takeoff/docs/_deployment-steps/publish_artifact.md

 </p>

 <p class='note warning'>
-  If `"publish_artifact"` is used multiple times for publishing Python files, the same artifact name is used, therefore overwriting each previous published artifact task.
-  In this case set the '"use_original_python_filename"' to include the python filename from `"python_file_path"` in the artifact name.
-  This will not help if the `"python_file_path"` is the same filename.
+  When uploading multiple Python files, make sure to set the `"use_original_python_filename"` flag to differentiate between the different Python files.
+  By default a fixed name for the Python file is used, which in this case will cause files to be overwritten.
 </p>

 ## Deployment